-Mobility as a Service (MaaS) is challenging the balance between private cars and public transport.
-Ride-sharing services and mobility on demand have shown that car ownership can decline when travellers’ needs are satisfied.
+The provision of Mobility as a Service (MaaS) is challenging the balance between private cars and public transport.
+Transport solutions such as Ride-sharing services and mobility on demand have demonstrated car ownership can decline when travellers’ needs are satisfied.
+Moreover, pop-up mobility services are flourishing around UK cities, providing a useful asset for Local Authorities (LAs) and extending the provision of public transport services.

-The Mobility on Demand Laboratory Environment (MODLE) project aims to demonstrate and provide not only transport solutions, but how mobility service providers can run profitable services creating opportunities for local authorities and transport operators in providing better service for users.
+The Mobility on Demand Laboratory Environment (MODLE) project aims to demonstrate and provide not only transport solutions, but how mobility service providers can run profitable services creating opportunities for LAs and Public Transport operators in providing better service for users.

 MODLE is developing affordable, direct, spontaneously available, commercially sustainable, door-to-door transport services (delivered in shared vehicles) which compete with the convenience and cost of the car, thereby reducing congestion and improving access to employment and services for those without one.